ECS153/Robotics_Inner_Communication/README.md

 # Internal Communication
+_This, together with the content, are duplicated from [HKU-RoboMaster](https://github.com/HKURoboMaster)_

 _The repo aims at establishing a fast, simple, robust and secure communication channels between components of the robots._